M1ke/mancjs-aws-blog/README.md

 	  }
 	}

-Once this is set up you should be able to run `terraform plan` to see the resources that will be created - if you've followed the tutorial already via the console these might conflict with existing names.
+Once this is set up you should be able to run `terraform init` to set up the provider, then `terraform plan` to see the resources that will be created - if you've followed the tutorial already via the console these might conflict with existing names.
 One easy way round this is to switch region in the provider - this also highlights a powerful feature of Terraform to globally deploy infrastructure!

 ### Other automation tools